windingtree/lif-token/README.md

 - maxSupply: The maximun number of tokens that can be on circulation.

+- totalSupply: The amount of tokens on circulation.

 - status = Status of the contract, represented by an integer.
 (1 = Stoped, 2 = Created, 3 = Crowdsale, 4 = DAO)

 - baseProposalFee: The amount of ethers that has to eb payed to submit a proposal.